How Long Do You Have to Keep Payroll Records?

 Why Do You Need to Keep Payroll Records?

-When it comes to financial transactions, your organization needs to be accountable for its past.
-It doesn’t matter whether laws change (such as the uncertainty around the Affordable Care Act) or employees leave: if you’re audited, you’ll need to show that you were compliant with requirements at the time to avoid charges of fraud and increased scrutiny.
+When it comes to financial transactions and record keeping, your organization needs to be accountable for its past.
+It doesn’t matter whether laws change or employees leave.
+If you’re audited, you’ll need to show that you were compliant with the requirements at the time to avoid fraud charges and increased scrutiny.

 It’s not just the government that may request payroll records.
-Current and former employees may need to access these records in the event of a dispute or civil lawsuit over compensation.
+Current and former employees may need to access these records in case of a dispute or civil lawsuit over compensation.
 Having correct records helps shield your organization and your managers from false accusations.

 How Long Does the IRS Require You to Keep Payroll Records?

-Keep employment tax information for four years.
-The IRS has a three-year statute of limitations for audits, but the limitation is waived if an employment tax return isn’t filed, and there’s no expiration date for uncovered fraud.
-Having your tax records stored properly and keeping them accessible helps you keep an audit from snowballing into more stringent requirements and lasting suspicion.
+Keep employment tax information for at least four years.
+Generally, the IRS upholds a three-year statute of limitations for audits, but the limitation is waived if an employment tax return isn’t filed, and there’s no expiration date for uncovered fraud.
+Having properly stored and accessible tax records helps keep an audit from snowballing into more stringent requirements and lasting suspicion.

 Tax Forms

-In addition to these general tax forms, you also need to keep financial records of your benefits.
+In addition to these general tax forms, you should also keep the financial records for your benefits.

 Retirement Documents